4 min read

 Elder abuse can often be discovered at the financial level, which is considered a gateway to other forms of adult maltreatment.
 During a customer’s routine visit to a branch, tellers and bankers may notice uncharacteristic purchases at the account level or see that the person or caregiver bringing them to the bank is speaking on behalf of the elderly customer.
 Bruises, burns or red markings on exposed skin may be indicators of physical abuse.

-How Elder Abuse Works
+Types of Elder Abuse

 Emotional abuse happens when the abuser yells at, insults and degrades the victim, leaving the elder feeling vulnerable.
 The abuser will target those vulnerabilities and may refuse transportation or deny food, heat, care or medication.
-The abuser may threaten to leave or commit suicide, displays or threatens with weapons, or may abuse pets.
+The abuser may threaten to leave or commit suicide, display or threaten with weapons, or may abuse pets.
 Using financial exploitation, by stealing money or possessions or abusing power of attorney or conservatorship, is an effective way abusers take power and control over the elderly.

-Signs of elder abuse include physical signs (like malnourishment, skin markings), emotional signs (like anxiety, confusion) and financial signs (unexplained transactions and loss of money)
+Signs of elder abuse include physical signs (like malnourishment, skin markings), emotional signs (like anxiety, confusion) and financial signs (unexplained transactions and loss of money).

 What You Can Do

-World Elder Abuse Awareness Day takes place on June 15th each year.
+World Elder Abuse Awareness Day takes place on June 15 each year.
 In honor of this day, take the time to learn the signs of elder abuse.
 If someone you know exhibits signs of abuse, use the following steps to focus on the victim’s safety:

 Other organizations you can work collaboratively with to help a victim of elder abuse include law enforcement agencies, adult protective services, aging network professionals, domestic violence and/or sexual assault advocates, and health care providers.